nadegelemperiere-aws/module-aws-group/README.rst

 .. image:: docs/imgs/module.png
    :alt: Module architecture

-Module creates a permission set in the local organization and attach it to the provided SSO group identifier, resulting in the creation of a dedicated role for group.
+Module creates a group in the local organization and attach it to the provided SSO group identifier, resulting in the creation of a dedicated role for group.

 It creates a custom policy to gives the required rights to the SSO group in the local organization.